msafwankarim/DiffBeep/helm/README.md

-# NUST Scrapper Helm Chart
+# DiffBeep Helm Chart

-This Helm chart deploys the NUST selection list scrapper as a Kubernetes deployment.
+This Helm chart deploys DiffBeep, a web page change monitoring tool, as a Kubernetes deployment.

 ## Usage